-The war against Carthage changed Rome.
-The Senate had gained more power and prestige during the wars, and people's assemblies, the Comitias Plebus, had declined in influence.
-The Romans had emerged from the Punic wars with the widespread understanding that ultimate authority over the military lay with the Senate, that it was the Senate's job to know, advise and guide, and the Senate's job to decide the question of war or peace and other foreign policy matters.
+The wars against Carthage changed Rome.
+The Senate had gained in power and prestige relative to the people's assemblies, the Comitias Plebis.
+The Romans emerged from the Punic wars with the widespread understanding that ultimate authority over the military lay with the Senate, that it was the Senate's job to know, advise and guide, and the Senate's job to decide the question of war or peace and other foreign policy matters.

 As a result of the war, much farmland in Italy could be bought cheaply.
 Those with wealth began buying this farmland, some landowners expanding their holdings and some businessmen from the cities looking for a secure investment and a source of social respectability.
 With the accelerated trend toward larger farms came a greater use of slaves.
 More lands in the countryside were transformed into pasture, vineyard, and olive orchards – more suited to Italian soil and climate than was the growing of grain.
 The richest lands were converted to vineyards and the poorer tracts to olive groves, while ranching was the most profitable for capitalist landowners.
 Holdings that were a mix of ranching and farming grew to more than 300 acres, found mostly in southern and central Italy, the area most heavily devastated by the Second Punic War.

 Many small farmers found themselves unable to compete with the larger farms and their more numerous slaves.
-Moreover, a greater importation of grain from Sicily and North Africa brought a drop in grain prices, and many small farmers gave up, sold their farms to the wealthy and joined the migration to the cities.
-The wars that began with the minor incident at Messana had brought unintended consequences – as wars often do.
-Many of Rome's small farmers, who had been the backbone of the Roman Republic, had become city-dwellers living off welfare – free bread and circuses.
+Moreover, a greater importation of grain from Sicily and North Africa brought a drop in grain prices, and many small farmers gave up, sold their farms and joined the migration to the cities.
+The wars that began with the minor incident at Messana in the early 260s BCE had brought unintended consequences – as wars often do.
+Many of Rome's small farmers, who had been the backbone of the Roman Republic, had become city-dwellers living off of free bread and enjoying circuses.

-Rome emerged from its second war against Carthage with Spain added to the areas outside Italy that it deemed its possession, and it began what would become a long struggle to conquer Spain's various peoples.
+Also the empire had grown.
+Rome now considered Spain as its possession, and it began what would become a long struggle to conquer Spain's various inhabitants.